hayen-b/Kabu-Trading/README.md

 # KABU Trading

-KABU Trading is a university project developed in Kotlin using Android Studio.
+KABU Trading is a project developed in Kotlin using Android Studio.
 It is an Android application that facilitates trading activities in a simulated environment.
 The app includes features such as discovering stocks, managing a portfolio, and viewing user profiles.

 ## Features